oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

 ![](../../common/images/customer.logo2.png)
 # Microservices on ATP

-## Part 4: Build a Container image with the aone application runing on ATP
+## Build a Container image with the aone application runing on ATP

 #### **Introduction**